nazeefmasood/SingletonThreadSafeImplementation/README.md

 CODE AND WORKING EXPLAINATION:
 -----------------------------------------------------------------------------------------------------------------------------------
-In the below basically we are trying to achieve the thread safe Implementation the Thread Safe Implementation which basically means when we talk about thread we mean that we want this program to perform more than one task at the same time so when we are executing the multiple threads at the same time and if they all are sharing the same object or data structure then it can lead to the inconsistencies meaning if you run the same method in the multiple threads
+/*In the below basically we are trying to achieve the thread safe Implementation the Thread Safe Implementation which basically means when we talk about thread we mean that we want this program to perform more than one task at the same time so when we are executing the multiple threads at the same time and if they all are sharing the same object or data structure then it can lead to the inconsistencies meaning if you run the same method in the multiple threads